INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals

-The spatial nature of INSIGHT predictions enabled systematic integration with multimodal molecular data.
-By aligning patch-level risk maps with spatial transcriptomics, mIHC, and mIF data we used INSIGHT-derived risk as a spatial proxy for outcome.
-This revealed that prognostic biology is organised into coordinated spatial tissue states rather than isolated molecular events in the form of a risk manifold.
-Within this manifold, axis 1 corresponded to a classical undifferentiated, fetal-like epithelial state, consistent with invasive, highly plastic tumour populations marked by loss of colon lineage identity and treatment resistance~\cite{moorman2025progressive,mzoughi2025oncofetal}.
-This epithelial compartment is a major focus of drug discovery, with approved and early-phase therapies targeting CEACAM5, CEACAM6, or LGR5~\cite{kopetz2025precemtabart,hirsch2016targeting,kogai2025broad}.
-However, epithelial state alone was insufficient to explain risk.
-Two additional axes captured stromal-mediated outcome contributions.
+INSIGHT's spatially resolved nature enabled direct integration with multimodal data.
+By aligning patch-level risk maps with spatial transcriptomics, mIHC, and mIF measurements, we treated localised risk as an outcome surrogate, allowing molecular features to be interrogated in their spatial context.
+This revealed that prognostic biology is organised into coordinated spatial tissue states, rather than isolated molecular events, which we formalise into a risk manifold.